 Falconer DS (1960): Introduction to Quantitative Genetics.
 Oliver and Boyd Ltd, Edinburgh.

 Bahk J, Marth EH (1990): Listeriosis and Listeria monocytogenes.
 248-256.
 In: DO Cliver (Ed), Foodborne Diseases.
 Academic Press, San Diego.

-9. Manuscript with copyright release form signed by all authors.
+9. Manuscript with a copyright release form signed by all authors.

-10. Veterinary Journal of Ankara University uses double-blind review procedure, which both the reviewer and author identities are concealed from each other throughout process.
+10. Ankara Universitesi Veteriner Fakültesi Dergisi uses a double-blind review procedure, which both the reviewer and author identities are concealed from each other throughout process.
 Authors approve to submit their manuscript in compliance with the double-blind review policy.

 11. Authors are responsible for the article published in the journal.

-12. Studies comparing products with trade name are not interest of this journal.
+12. Studies comparing products with trade name are not an interest of this journal.